bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 ## Sales Funnels of SPAs

-To work with sales funnels of SPAs, a required parameter `entityTypeId` is necessary, which can be obtained through the methods [`crm.type.add`](crm-type-add.md) or [`crm.type.list`](crm-type-list.md)
+To work with sales funnels of SPAs, the required parameter `entityTypeId` is necessary, which can be obtained through the methods [`crm.type.add`](crm-type-add.md) or [`crm.type.list`](crm-type-list.md)

 ### Default Directions

-Each entity type can have only one default direction at a time.
+Each entity type can only have one default direction at a time.
 As a result, there are several restrictions:

 - The default direction cannot be deleted;
-- When creating a new direction and passing the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction;
+- When creating a new direction and assigning it the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction;
 - When changing the default direction, it cannot be made a non-default direction;
-- When changing a non-default direction and passing the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction.
+- When changing a non-default direction and assigning it the flag `"isDefault": "Y"`, the old default direction will cease to be the default direction.

 If the display of directions in the interface is disabled for an existing SPA, working with directions through REST is still possible.